mcezzare/dockerphp7/README.md

 ## Deployment

-Your root apache folder is public, where you can create the index.php with bootstrap or a dispatcher you may prefer
+Your root apache folder is public, where you can create the index.php for bootstrap  your app or a dispatcher you may prefer.
+OBS: if you don't want to use a dispatcher, remove the .htaccess file with the rewrite rule.

 ## Built With
 Sublime text : rulez ;)